albertonavasADIF/BCNBike/README.md

 # BCNBike
-Manage Data From Public Bikes of Barcelona
+BigData Infraestructure to Manage Data From Public Bikes Stations